-Dogs who have had a seizure are often left feeling bewildered, ill, and fatigued when they wake up.
-When a dog is recovering from a seizure, it’s not uncommon for them to become aggressive.
+Dogs with seizures often feel bewildered, ill, and tired when they wake up.
+When a dog is recovering from a stroke, it’s not uncommon for them to become aggressive.

-Maintain a safe distance with your dog while he is experiencing a seizure.
+Maintain a safe distance from your dog while he is experiencing a seizure.

 Go to The Veterinarian

-You have to go to the vet as soon as you notice that your dog is having seizures.
+It would help if you went to the vet as soon as you noticed your dog has seizures.
 As medication can minimize or prevent them.
-Then you can keep the vet updated if the seizures worsen even after the medication.
+Then you can keep the vet updated if the seizures worsen after the drug.

-Now that we’ve seen the medical reasons, let’s see the natural reasons.
+Now that we’ve seen the medical reasons let’s see the natural causes.

 Dreaming of Protecting Themselves

 Canines experience minor tremors in their dreams.
 Their eyes may twitch open while they sleep.
-Dogs may keep their eyes open a little bit while they’re in a deep sleep state and dreaming.
+Dogs may keep their eyes open while they’re in a deep sleep and dreaming.

 Violent dogs are particularly restless.
-Even if they were in a deep sleep.
-By keeping their eyes slightly open, they may be keeping themselves aware of the enemies.
+Even if they were in a deep sleep, keeping their eyes slightly open may keep them aware of the enemies.

-In any case, it appears that dogs are more likely to keep their eyes open in sleep for various reasons.
+In any case, dogs are more likely to keep their eyes open in sleep for various reasons.

 Laying or sleeping near your feet can sometimes indicate a need for comfort or dread of something.
-It is also an indication of a dog who is subservient.
+It is also an indication of a subservient dog.
 Your dog may feel compelled to defend you.
 Canines may also lay or sit on your feet as an indication of territorial marking for other dogs.

-Yes, your dog is aware of how much you adore him.
-Both of your oxytocin levels rise when you stare at your dog, just as they do when you cuddle and play with them.
-It makes you realize something wonderful and strengthens your friendship.
+Yes, your dog knows how much you adore him.
+Both of your oxytocin levels rise when you stare at your dog and cuddle and play with them.
+It makes you realize something extraordinary and strengthens your friendship.

-Answer: Although dogs are unable to recognize themselves in the glass or mirror, they do show some self-awareness and perform well in other self-recognition tests.
+Although dogs cannot recognize themselves in the glass or mirror, they show self-awareness and perform well in other self-recognition tests.
 They can smell themselves and recollect particular occurrences.